Runi-VN/3rdsemester/Week35/27-tuesday/tuesday-exercises.md

 Private range IPs (**elaborate**)

 -   What’s special about this ip-address: 127.0.0.1?

+Also known as Localhost (thanks to DNS(?)), this IP is a private IP running on the host.
+Localhost bypasses any network interface hardware and is run using the Loopback interface.
+Essentially it can be run locally without access to the remote network.
+We use localhost for (local) testing purposes before implementing a service on the (remote) web.

 -   What kind of service would you expect to find on a server using these ports: 22, 23, 25, 53, 80, 443?